 - What can I play it on?
 PS4

 Spider-Man PS4 Trailers

 At E3 2017 Sony showed off a second trailer for the game, which gives us a more in-depth look at the game's combat and story.
-You can check this second trailer out below.

 At the previous year's E3 Sony announced the game with an impressive reveal trailer.
 Features shown off in this first trailer include a city with internal, as well as external, areas to explore, vehicle-based missions (for Spidey’s enemies, not the man himself, thank god), and a whole load of web-based fighting.

 An official release date is yet to be confirmed but at the very least we know we're not going to see this game until 2018.

 Spider-Man PS4 Features